 In New York state, there is a high demand for teachers who are dually certified in TESOL and/or bilingual education, as the number of students who are both multilingual and multicultural continues to grow.
 Candidates who successfully complete the program and meet the requirements will lead to certification in ESOL (English Speakers of Other Languages) Pre-K through 12 settings.
 The School of Education has a high placement rate with partner schools for graduates in this field.

 - New York State classroom teaching certificate (Initial or Professional)

 - A bachelor’s degree or higher from an accredited institution (official transcripts documenting degree must be submitted).

 - A minimum cumulative GPA of 3.0 or equivalent.

 - Submission and review of official transcripts from ALL institutions attended.

-- Completion of the application process, including a personal statement, two letters of recommendation, and, in some cases, an admission interview.
+- Completion of the application process, including a personal statement and two letters of recommendation.

 - Twelve (12) credits of study in a language other than English or equivalent.
 Missing credits can be taken after admissions.